 Depending on the severity of the condition, sleep apnea may be treated in any of the following ways:

-If you think you may have sleep apnea, talk to your dentist in Lakeway about sleep apnea therapy.
+If you are diagnosed with sleep apnea by a medical doctor, talk to your dentist in Lakeway about sleep apnea therapy.
 Together, you can find a solution that works for you!

 About the Author